SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

 <a href = "https://newrelic.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>New Relic</b></a> is one of the oldest companies in the observability domain.
-Its observability tool enables you to visualize, analyze and troubleshoot your software stack in one platform.
+It is an observability tool enables you to visualize, analyze, and troubleshoot your software stack in a single platform.
 It also supports auto-instrumentation for eight popular programming languages.

+New Relic provides a free forever version with 100 GB of free data ingest per month and $0.30 per extra GB.
+The pricing model is based on the amount of data ingested and the user seat.

+Some of the key features of New Relic are:

-New Relic can connect your application performance with your infrastructure health to provide you better insights for quick troubleshooting.
+- Connects application performance with infrastructure health for quick troubleshooting.

-Standard offering includes plans for teams up to 5 full users.
-Their pricing depends on the amount of data ingested with 100 GB free data ingest and $0.25 per extra GB.
+- Support for open-source tracing tools and standards like OpenTelemetry.
+- Management of log data.
+- Application security.

+If you want to learn more about New Relic’s capabilities, check out our [New Relic comparison](https://signoz.io/comparisons/newrelic-vs-splunk/) guide with Splunk.

 ### DataDog